-This has been one of fundamental changes that the B Corp movement has brought about.
 Up until just a few years ago, there was no specific corporate form for a company that wanted to legally consider the impact of its activities on all stakeholders over the profits of its shareholders.
+Now in many states, there is.

-Now there is, at least in some states.
-However, this has caused confusion about B Corps vs Benefit Corporations.
+However, this has caused confusion about Benefit Corporation vs B Corp.
 Are they the same thing?
 If not, what are the differences?

 No, they are not the same thing.